rbeaujon/Encrypted-Secret/README.md

 # Encrypted-Secret

 "Encrypted Secret" is a Google Chrome extension that provides secure storage for users' secrets.

-"Encrypted Secret" is a Google Chrome extension that provides secure storage for users' secrets.
 Upon installation, the extension needs to be initialized by the user.
 The user will be prompted to enter a secret, which will be encrypted with a password of at least 4 characters and saved locally.